LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 ## Docker Image and Container

 A Docker image is a lightweight, stand-alone, executable package that includes everything for running an application including the code, runtime libraries, environment variables, and configuration files.
-There are a lot of public Docker images available in [a Docker registry](https://hub.docker.com).
+There are a lot of public Docker images registered in [the Docker registry](https://hub.docker.com).
 The registry is for registering the Docker images, whereas the repository is for storing those registered Docker images.
 The following command pulls an Ubuntu Docker image from the Docker repository.

 ```
 $ sudo docker pull ubuntu